19hours/sg-statutes/Acts/Work Injury Compensation Act.md

 (b) where the employee is dead, to or for the benefit of any one or more of the deceased employee’s dependants or to the estate of the deceased employee where a will has been produced, as the Commissioner deems fit, or where the deceased employee has no dependants, to the Workers’ Fund; or

-\*(c) where the employee is mentally incapacitated, to any one or more of the employee’s dependants for the benefit of the employee, or to any deputy appointed or deemed to be appointed for the employee by the High Court under the Mental Capacity Act 2008 to manage the employee’s property, as the Commissioner deems fit.
+(c) where the employee lacks capacity within the meaning of the Mental Capacity Act (Cap.
+177A), to such of the following persons as the Commissioner deems fit:

-[5/2008]
+(i) any one or more of the employee’s dependants for the benefit of the employee;

-[21/2008 wef 01/03/2010]
+(ii) any donee of a lasting power of attorney which is granted by the employee under the Mental Capacity Act, and under which the employee confers on the donee authority to manage the employee’s property;

-\*The words “committee or committees appointed under the Mental Disorders and Treatment Act (Cap.
-178)” in section 28A(2)(c) will be substituted with the following words when item 1(54)(d) in the Second Schedule to the Mental Health (Care and Treatment) Act 2008 (Act 21 of 2008) is brought into operation:
+(iii) any deputy who is appointed or deemed to be appointed for the employee by the court under the Mental Capacity Act, and who is conferred power to manage the employee’s property.

-“deputy appointed or deemed to be appointed for the employee by the High Court under the Mental Capacity Act 2008”.
+[Act 16 of 2016 wef 10/06/2016]

 ### Appeal from decision of Commissioner